-Using an analog multimeter is not much tricky as someone wonders but needs some minor skills and experience also.
+Using an analog multimeter is not as tricky as someone wonders but needs some minor skills and experience.
 In top digital multimeters we get many advanced features like auto ranging, true rms , ncvt or noncontact voltage testing, etc, and functions work on automated patterns, we just need to connect meter leads with concerning object points.

 In the case of analog meters, we have to learn some set of skills to use this machine well.
 That’s why experienced and old electricians like analog voltmeters more than digital ones.
 Even for some scientific devices, one can only use analog meters for troubleshooting.